ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a colorful, stylized umbrella.
-The canopy of the umbrella is divided into multiple segments with a gradient color scheme including shades of green, purple, yellow, and blue.
-The umbrella handle is green and curved.
+The image is a simple illustration of an umbrella.
+The umbrella has multiple colored segments on its canopy, including green, yellow, and purple.
+The handle of the umbrella is green and curved in a traditional umbrella shape.
 There is no text present in the image.
-The design is simple and likely serves as a logo or decorative element in the annual development report.
+The overall style is cartoon-like and colorful.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p55_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image displays a stylized drawing of an umbrella.
-The umbrella's canopy is divided into multiple colored segments, including light green, dark green, yellow, and purple.
-The handle is curved and colored green.
-The design is simple and abstract, with no text included in the image.
+The image depicts a stylized umbrella with a curved handle.
+The canopy of the umbrella is divided into six sections with a color scheme that includes shades of green, blue, and some yellow.
+There is no text present in the image.
+The design appears simple and clean, possibly serving as a logo or icon.

-This element likely serves as a symbol or logo within the annual development report.
 ```
 ![Image 2](images/2021TrustFundAnnualReports_p55_img2.png)